 It works for projects involving flat work to emphasize lines.

 It specializes in deep gouges with a U-shaped cutting edge.

 Courses you can take

-Consider the duration, timetable, description, of course, fees and requirements before you start.
+Consider the duration, timetable, description, course, fees, and requirements before you start.
 Match the requirements of each course with your expectations so that you take what meets your needs and plans.

 During the course, you should be exploring the art of stone carving.
-That is from concepts, designing, technique application to creations of carvings.
+That is from concepts, designing, and technique application to the creation of carvings.
 Those with no sculptural experience should be taught through the process stage by stage, and those with more experience will be expanding on their ideas, working on their improvements as they experiment more.